Home » Special Needs » Disability Access Service – DAS

 Once a guest is signed up with the DAS system with Guest Relations, they will be able to manage the DAS through the My Disney Experience app.
 To find this part of the app, tap the “More” option at the bottom right of the welcome screen.
 Then, tap on the Disability Access Service (DAS) button to enter the self-selection flow.
 The tool can also be accessed from attraction detail screens.
 Guests are able to self-manage their return times here, but can also visit Cast Members at each attraction, of the Guest Experience team members located throughout the park.

 Based on the current stand-by queue, the guest will then receive a return time to come back and experience the attraction without waiting in the line.
 This return time is valid throughout the rest of the day, however guests may only hold one return time at a time.
 When entering an attraction using DAS the guest with the DAS and their party will be admitted directly onto the attraction.
 The guest with the DAS pass must be present in order for anyone to experience the attraction without entering the normal queue.
+The person with the DAS may bring up to three additional party members to each attraction.

 Frequently Asked Questions